-10.Click the dropdown arrow in the upper box and click Arc Length.
-Click in the box to the right and enter a length of 400 (feet).
+10. Click the dropdown arrow in the upper box and click Arc Length.
+Click the box to the right and type a length of "400".
 In the lower box, click the dropdown arrow and click Delta Angle.
-Click in the box to the right and type 90 (degrees).
+Click the box to the right and type "90" (degrees).
 Click the button next to Right, if necessary.
 Then press Enter.